Home » Blog » Destinations » Best Things To Do In New Zealand’s North Island

-Known for its beautiful untouched landscapes, cosmopolitan cities, adventure activities, and wide open roads, New Zealand easily finds a way into every travellers' heart.
+Known for its beautiful untouched landscapes, cosmopolitan cities, adventure activities, and wide open roads, New Zealand easily finds its way into every travellers' heart.
+And it didn't take long to find its' way into mine!

-I've been longing to give Auckland a second chance.
+I've been wanting to give Auckland a second chance.
 And then I finally had it.
 Once again, I would be travelling to the City of Sails in winter.
 Bundle up!
 Unpack the boots and umbrellas!

 NZ North Island

-Sip Wine On Waiheke Island
+1. Sip Wine On Waiheke Island

 Waiheke Island New Zealand

-And once you had enough wine, there are still some fantastic art galleries, sailing turns to take, zip lining adventures and glorious white beaches.
+And once you had enough wine, there are still some fantastic art galleries, sailing turns to take, zip-lining adventures and glorious white beaches.

 Pro tip: Rent a car, or get a driver so you can try out all the amazing Waiheke vineyards!
 There is a public bus route too, however Mudbrick is not directly served by the bus, you can walk there from the center of the biggest town Oneroa, though.

-Feel Like A Hobbit In Hobbiton
+2. Feel Like A Hobbit In Hobbiton Movie Set

 Yes, Hobbiton exists!
 It's a real place in New Zealand even though the town it's close to is called Matamata.
 It's approximately 2 hours by car from Auckland.